nicpittman/tropical_pacific_carbon_export/readme.md

 ##### 3.3 Producing the figures

-After you have installed the dependencies, downloaded SST and Landschutzer CO<sub>2</sub>, in terminal, you should be able to run (or preferably in Spyder for correct figure size formatting):
+After you have installed the dependencies, downloaded SST, Landschutzer CO<sub>2</sub> and Precipitation+wind speed data, in terminal, you should be able to run (or preferably in Spyder for correct figure size formatting):

 ```
 python 9a ... (tab)